 8. Get a Lawyer.

-You may not think you want to sue anybody, but you should consult an experienced Atlanta car accident attorney anyhow.
+You may not think you want to sue anybody, but you should consult an experienced attorney anyhow.
 If the other driver was at fault in any way, their insurance company may offer you a settlement.
 This might sound good, but it comes with strings attached: You won't be able to come back later for more money if you need it—and you might.
 Never accept a settlement without consulting your own attorney first.

-A personal injury attorney can help on a number of levels.
+A attorney can help on a number of levels.
 First, just the fact that you've retained an attorney means an insurance company is less likely to offer you a "lowball" settlement offer.
 Second, an attorney's presence signifies that you are willing to litigate the matter.
 This may encourage the insurance company to settle, actually saving you a lawsuit.

-Last but not least, an experienced personal injury attorney can help you assess what your needs and expenses might be following the accident, so that you will be better informed as to whether a settlement offer is reasonable.
+Last but not least, an experienced attorney can help you assess what your needs and expenses might be following the accident, so that you will be better informed as to whether a settlement offer is reasonable.
 Your attorney will help you know what to settle for—or to fight for—and guide you through every step of the process.

 “I've dealt with them twice and both times they've successfully got me the money I needed for my accident.”- Darrien B.